guts-consortium/guts-explorer-frontend/README.md

 ## Application design

 This application is built using:
-- HTML
+- VueJS 3 as the Javascript framework for reactive components
-- VueJS as the Javascript framework for reactive components
+- Vuetify for user interface components
-- BootstrapVue for Vue-specific components with Bootstrap styling
+- Vite for building
-- Plotly's Javascript library for interactive graphs
+- Vitest for testing

 ## Local rendering and data prep